 - Deferred payment: If you can’t afford to pay anything in college, opt for deferred payments.
 You won’t have to make payments, but you’ll end up paying more total interest over the life of the loan and the size of the loan will include all the deferred interest upon leaving school.

-Best for cosigners
+Editorial Selection: Best for Cosigners

 - Minimum loan amount of $1,000